apache/echarts-doc/en/option/series/treemap.md

 #${prefix} colorMappingBy(string) = 'index'

-It indicates that what should be based on When the nodes at the same level select from the color list（See the `color` attribute）.
+It indicates that what should be based on When the nodes at the same level select from the color list (See the `color` attribute).
 Optional values are:

 * `'value'`:

-Map the value of nodes（the [series-treemap.data.value](~series-treemap.data.value)） to the color list.
+Map the value of nodes (the [series-treemap.data.value](~series-treemap.data.value))  to the color list.
 The color obtained through this way reflects values of nodes.
 It could be set with `visualDimension` attribute and map with that latitudinal value of data.

 * `'index'`: